YunoHost/doc/dns_nohost_me.md

-# Nohost.me domains
+# DynDNS domains

-In order to make self-hosting as accessible as possible, YunoHost offers a *free* and *automatically configured* domain name service.
+In order to make self-hosting as accessible as possible, the YunoHost Project offers a *free* and *automatically configured* domain name service.
 By using this service, you won't have to [configure DNS records](/dns_config) yourself, which can be tedious and technical.